ruleminer/InterpreTS/docs/source/Tutorials.rst

 Tutorials
 =========

-Get started with these tutorials:
+Get started with these tutorials.
+In the next pages you can check the case study of this library for time series interpretation.

 .. toctree::
    :maxdepth: 1